 We estimated heat-exacerbated mortality using weather and natural cause death data for May through September in NYC.
 Natural cause deaths were defined as those with ICD-9 codes <800 (prior to 1999) and ICD-10 codes in the range of A00-R99 occurring in NYC among city residents, with ICD-10 U codes categorized as external or natural as appropriate.
 In two previous reports (2021 and 2022), we used 9-year study periods (2010-2018 for the 2021 report; 2011-2019 for the 2022 report) to estimate heat-exacerbated deaths.
 In 2023, we began reporting heat-exacerbated deaths in 5-year moving time windows to characterize trends.
-This year's report includes trends from 1972 through the most year for which complete data are available (2021).
+This year's report includes trends from 1973 through the most year for which complete data are available.
 The choice of the 5-year window is based on previous analysis[2].
-However, to estimate the temperature-risk relationship (i.e., the non-linear curve) for the most recent period, we used a 10-year time window (2012-2021) to increase the precision at each segment of the risk curve (see Figure 4 of main report).
-During the five decades covered in this report, the average daily natural death count during the warm months declined from ~29,000 for 1971-1975 to ~19,000 for 2017-2021.
+The shorter time period has a trade-off of more uncertainty, as seen in the wider confidence intervals around the estimates.
+To estimate the temperature-risk relationship (i.e., the non-linear curve) for the most recent period, we used a 10-year time window (2013-2022) to increase the precision at each segment of the risk curve (see Figure 4 of main report).
+During the five decades covered in this report, the average daily natural death count during the warm months declined from ~27,000 for 1973-1977 to ~19,000 for 2018-2022.
 Additional details on model specification and interpretation are provided below.